bacionejs/cat/README.md

 Together, these three effects — **delay, easing, and bobbing** — produce a run cycle that feels organic and convincing with very little code.

 👉 The lower leg physics makes the paw placement believable, and the torso bobbing seals the illusion of a real running cat.

+## 🎹 Jazz Concept

+This isn’t just a run cycle — it’s also a **game you play like an instrument**.

+### Jump trigger
+- **Instrument:** improvise over the jazz soundtrack with piano notes.
+Among the notes, one key is special — when you hit the middle note, it doesn’t just play sound: it also triggers a **jump**

+👉 Tests your ability to multitask music and jumping.